-The emotional viral hook formula is older than the algorithm: universal feeling + one specific image + repetition.
+The emotional viral hook formula is older than the algorithm: a universal feeling, one specific image, then repetition.
 Most AI drafts skip the image and pile on the feeling, which is exactly what loses the listener.
-These prompts force a sensory anchor — a screen door, a Sunday couch, a still-warm coffee — so the universal emotion has somewhere to live.
+The prompts below force a sensory anchor (a screen door, a Sunday couch, a still-warm coffee) so the emotion has somewhere to live.
+They are written for Suno v5.5, where structure tags like [Chorus] steer the section directly under them.

 Best for

-• Sad / nostalgic Reels where the song is the post
+- Sad or nostalgic Reels where the song is the post

-• Suno demos that lean on chorus repetition
+- Suno v5.5 demos that lean on chorus repetition

 Nostalgia Hook